-My limbs shook as I tried to strap the sword to my side and shamble toward the window.
-The shutters kicked open once they were loosed, a strong gust of wind entering the room and extinguishing two of the candles before either one could be moved.
+My limbs shook as I tried to strap the sword to my side and shambled toward the window.
+The shutters kicked open once their tether was loosened, a strong gust of wind entering the room and extinguishing two of the candles which had kept the room lit only seconds before.
 The night looked pitch black with neither a star, nor the moon visible in the horizon and yet, he expected me to be able to find my way out of the village.
 I glanced back at him, pleading with my eyes.

 His mouth opened, but a loud bang at the door interrupted him.
-We both jumped, and Father's cough returned with vigor as the wooden barrier splintered open and one of the cloaked men emerged into the room.
-This man different than the one who killed Old John - without laying a hand on him, I added mentally – he still paused and smiled the unholiest of grins when his eyes and my father's met.
-"You've been a hard man to find," he said, his voice containing an accent I had never heard before.
+We both jumped, and Father coughed with vigor as the wooden barrier splintered open and one of the cloaked men emerged into the room.
+This man different than the one who killed Old John – without laying a hand on him, I reminded myself – he still paused and smiled the unholiest of grins when his eyes and my father’s met.
+“You’ve been a hard man to find,” he said, his voice containing an accent I hadn’t ever heard before.

-"You would've done well not to try," my father said.
-The light returned to his eyes briefly, his hands inside his cloak emerging with one clutching a blade he immediately thrust forward.
-It plunged into the man, forcing him to stumble backward.
+“You would’ve done well not to try,” my father said.
+The light which his recent illness had stolen returned to his eyes briefly, one hand reaching inside his cloak and emerging with a blade.
+He plunged the knife into the man, forcing him to stumble backward.
 This seemed to be all the reassurance my father needed to turn his back on our attacker.
-"Now, Christian.
-Out the window!"
+“Now, Christian.
+Out the window!”

-I climbed onto the ledge, following the instruction on instinct until the realization I would be leaving him behind hit me.
-"Father, what about you?"
-I asked.
+I climbed onto the ledge, following the instruction on instinct.
+“Father, what about you?”
+I asked, repeating the question.

 He shook his head.
 “I can’t.
 You have to.
 Please, son, it’s too important that you…” Another cough assailed him.
 He struggled to regroup, doubled over, a thin strand of red-tinged spit hanging from his mouth that he wiped with his sleeve as his breaths came in wheezes.
 I motioned to jump back down, but froze when the man my father had stabbed recovered, the dagger still in his stomach when he drew his sword.
 The events which followed played in slow motion.